jithesh-poojari/interior-design-website/presentation.md

 > “To sum up, DreamSpace is not just a website — it’s a digital expression of warmth and comfort.
 > It shows how technology can make interior design ideas more accessible, emotional, and human-centered.”

----

-Would you like me to tailor this version to **match the tech stack you actually used** (like HTML/CSS only, or React/Next.js if it’s dynamic)?
-That’ll help you sound more confident in the technical Q&A section.